Skip to main content

 How It Sits Among Recognized Options

 Tsubameya Yanagase honten's Tabelog 100 EAST recognition places it in a documented regional sweets category.
-Benten Do is another allowed point of comparison for readers mapping options, but the available facts here do not support detailed claims about menu breadth, seating, location, or pricing there.
+Benten Do is another allowed point of comparison for readers mapping options, but there is no basis here for detailed claims about menu breadth, seating, location, or pricing there.
 The practical choice is therefore simple: if the award listing draws you to Tsubameya Yanagase honten, make it the focused stop; if you want to compare, consider other venues generically and check current details directly.

 At a glance: Tsubameya Yanagase honten in Gifu; selected for Tabelog 100 - Japanese traditional sweets / Japanese sweets cafe - EAST - 2023; listed price range JPY 1,000–1,999; hours Tuesday through Sunday, 9 AM–6 PM, Monday closed; confirm current service details before visiting.